mql21/DDDMakerBundleExample/README.md

     - Events (*ddd:domain:list:events*)
     - EventSubscribers (*ddd:application:list:event-subscribers*)
     - UseCases (*ddd:cqrs:list:use-cases*)

+:hourglass_flowing_sand: Someone is already working on this

+:black_square_button: To do

+:heavy_check_mark: Done
   ### Contributing

   As you might have noticed, there are a lot of console commands to implemen, so any help will be very welcome!
 If you want to contribute, just reach out opening an issue commenting the work